-Regardless of etiology, there are multiple ways by which high cDPP3 levels would be able to cause further clinical deterioration in COVID-19 patients.
-Circulating DPP3 is able to rapidly metabolize essential cardiovascular mediators, most notably angiotensin-2 (6).
-Recent research has already demonstrated markedly reduced angiotensin-2 levels in critically ill COVID-19 patients, also compared to other ARDS-etiologies (31, 32).
-Based on our results, it might well be that high cDPP3 levels represent an additional pathway leading to failing angiotensin-2 responses in critically ill COVID-19 patients.
+Regardless of aetiology, there are multiple ways by which high cDPP3 levels would be able to cause further clinical deterioration in COVID-19 patients.
+Circulating DPP3 is able to rapidly metabolise essential cardiovascular mediators, most notably angiotensin II [6].
+Recent research has already demonstrated markedly reduced angiotensin-II levels in critically ill COVID-19 patients, also compared to other acute respiratory distress syndrome etiologies [31, 32].
+Based on our results, it might well be that high cDPP3 levels represent an additional pathway leading to failing angiotensin-II responses in critically ill COVID-19 patients.

-Several studies have already assessed associations of mid-regional-pro-adrenomedullin (MR-pro-ADM), another biomarker of the adrenomedullin pathway, with outcome in COVID-19 patients (33-35).
-Interestingly, while most of these studies performed only one measurement within a short timeframe after admission, they report moderate associations with short-term mortality (33-35).
+Several studies have already assessed associations of mid-regional-pro-adrenomedullin (MR-pro-ADM), another biomarker of the adrenomedullin pathway, with outcome in COVID-19 patients [33-35].
+Interestingly, while most of these studies performed only one measurement within a short timeframe after admission, they report moderate associations with short-term mortality [33-35].
 Interestingly, the strength of these reported associations appears quite similar to those we report.
 At the same time, they contrast with the weaker associations we report for the two measurements performed early during admission.

-Interestingly, none of the aforementioned studies investigated associations between adrenomedullin and development of AKI, despite its frequent occurrence in COVID-19 patients (36).
-Despite numerous recent studies on the potential mechanisms of COVID-19associated AKI, its pathophysiology remains elusive (36).
-It is thought to involve both local and systemic inflammatory responses, endothelial injury and a dysregulation of the reninangiotensin system (36).
-Adrenomedullin is well known as a hormone essential for endothelial homeostasis, aimed at maintaining endothelial integrity during inflammation (9).
-Increased levels of adrenomedullin are also found during acute episodes of capillary leak syndrome, a disease etiology which is mainly characterized by endotheliitis (37).
+Interestingly, none of the aforementioned studies investigated associations between adrenomedullin and development of AKI, despite its frequent occurrence in COVID-19 patients [36].
+Despite numerous recent studies on the potential mechanisms of COVID-19-associated AKI, its pathophysiology remains elusive [36].
+It is thought to involve both local and systemic inflammatory responses, endothelial injury and a dysregulation of the renin-angiotensin system [36].
+Adrenomedullin is well known as a hormone essential for endothelial homeostasis, aimed at maintaining endothelial integrity during inflammation [9].
+Increased levels of adrenomedullin are also found during acute episodes of capillary leak syndrome, a disease aetiology which is mainly characterised by endotheliitis [37].
 Considering the strong relation between bio-ADM and the development or presence of AKI found in our study, it might well be that these levels are mainly related to COVID-associated endothelial injury as well.
-As bio-ADM mitigates the loss of endothelial barrier function present during septic shock, it is thought that increased levels represent a compensatory response (9).
-However, because circulatory shock was not present in the majority of patients with AKI, hemodynamic compromise alone cannot serve as an explanation for the high bio-ADM levels found in our cohort.
+As bio-ADM mitigates the loss of endothelial barrier function present during septic shock, it is thought that increased levels represent a compensatory response [9].
+However, because circulatory shock was not present in the majority of patients with AKI, haemodynamic compromise alone cannot serve as an explanation for the high bio-ADM levels found in our cohort.

 The results of our study may have several clinically relevant implications.
-First, both cDPP3 and bio-ADM could act as potential stratifying biomarkers during the first week of ICU admission, identifying COVID-19 patients with an increased risk of unfavorable outcome.
+First, both cDPP3 and bio-ADM could act as potential stratifying biomarkers during the first week of ICU admission, identifying COVID-19 patients with an increased risk of unfavourable outcome.
 Assessment of cDPP3 in conjunction with bio-ADM identifies patients with an even higher risk of impaired short-term outcomes.
-These results emphasize that the effects of multiple pathophysiological processes is associated with markedly heterogeneric disease phenotypes in COVID-19.
-This heterogeneity, already well-known from different etiologies of critical illness like sepsis, means that assessment of one biomarker, as well as conventional disease severity indexes, are unlikely to accurately predict short-term outcome (38).
+These results emphasise that the effects of multiple pathophysiological processes are associated with markedly heterogeneric disease phenotypes in COVID-19.
+This heterogeneity, already well known from different etiologies of critical illness like sepsis, means that assessment of one biomarker, as well as conventional disease severity indexes, are unlikely to accurately predict short-term outcome [38].